 In July 2022, the special education programs at Catskill Academy were relocated to the Marilyn A. Noonan School at Durham, where a center-based special education continuum of services are offered.
 The school also houses the Heavy Equipment and Agriculture Science CTE programs.
-This new space provides the opportunity for program expansion and unique course offerings, including a Practical Assessment Exploration System (PAES) lab and a maker space.
+This space provides the opportunity for program expansion and unique course offerings, including a Practical Assessment Exploration System (PAES) lab and a maker space.

 Tuition rates are differentiated based on the level of service and class size ratio.
 The special education program rate increases range from approximately 2.1 percent to 6.6 percent.
-In addition to the rising costs of supplies and materials, salaries and employee benefits also drive the rate increases.
+Salaries and employee benefits drive the rate increases along with the rising costs of supplies and materials.

 Intake for the Special Education Program is very high.
-As a result, physical space capacity is being evaluated along with ensuring that students are placed in the right programs and in the right locations.
+As a result, physical space capacity is being evaluated to ensure that students are placed in the right programs and in the right locations.
 Classroom expansion at various locations is also occurring.